 Many student loan refinance lenders elect to make loans available to outside investors.
 From the perspective of the borrower, the loan terms and servicing do not change, but the profits and the risk of default are passed on from the lender to the investor.
 This is called loan securitization.

 In order to get outside investments, the student loan lenders need to share information regarding average credit scores, income, education levels, and repayment terms.
-To student loan borrowers considering refinancing, this can shed some light on the refinance process.
+For student loan borrowers considering refinancing, this can shed some light on the refinance process.

 The limitation of this data is that only certain loans are made available to investors.
 Lenders may make the majority of their loans available to investors or they may only offer a small portion.
 What we do know for sure is that lenders will want to make the investment look as appealing as possible, so the optimal loans to include will likely be those with high borrower incomes and high interest rates.
 As a result, the data provides a peak into student loan refinancing, but a somewhat limited view.